datamesh-governance/datamesh-governance.com/policies/privacy/data-classification/data-classification.md

 Managing and securing personal data, Personally Identifiable Information (PII), and business secrets is critical and subject to multiple legal and compliance requirements.
 Violations or leaks can result in serious penalties or harm for the business.

-A first step is to define a classification for data types and their sensitivity.
+A first step is to define data classes and their sensitivity.

 ## Decision